Candy (2006 film)

 Candy is a 2006 Australian romantic drama film, adapted from Luke Davies's 1998 novel Candy: A Novel of Love and Addiction.
-Candy was directed by debut filmmaker Neil Armfield and stars Heath Ledger, Abbie Cornish and Geoffrey Rush.
+Candy was directed by filmmaker Neil Armfield and stars Heath Ledger, Abbie Cornish and Geoffrey Rush.

 Candy, produced by Margaret Fink, was released in Australia on 25 May 2006 and subsequently released worldwide.

 Plot

 There are three acts of roughly three scenes each, Heaven, Earth, and Hell.

 Heaven

 A poet named Dan and an art student named Candy fall passionately in love, as Candy gravitates to his bohemian lifestyle and love of heroin.

 Frequently seeking drug money, they borrow from Candy's parents or eccentric university professor Casper, then turn to theft.
 When Candy sells her grandmother's ring, she has sex with a pawn shop owner for $50.

 Earth

 Dan and Candy marry and confront the realities of addiction and family life.
 Dan purchases the drugs while Candy prostitutes.
 While considering having sex with men in a park bathroom for money, Dan steals a credit card and scams the owner for his PIN, taking $7000.

 Candy becomes pregnant, and despite a few days of tortuously "going clean", their baby is delivered stillborn at 23 weeks.
 They return to heroin, but stop again, enduring agonizing withdrawal symptoms in the process.

 Despite poor living conditions, constant struggles for money, and frequent disputes, the pair remain in love.